kalbermattenm/crdppf/README.md

     $ git submodule foreach git submodule update --init

+After the installation put the directoriy crdpp in W

+    $ cd ..
+    $ chmod -R o+w crdppf

 does also the trick
 Create your own buildout file by:
 * Copy-paste `buildout.cfg`